etamu-class/assg00/README.md

 `isPrime()` function, which should already be available to you in the starting code for this practice assignment.

 Notice that this is not really a correct implementation.
-It is a stub function, it always just answers `true` whenever it is asked if any `value` is a prime number or not.
+It is a placeholder function, it always just answers `true` whenever it is asked if any `value` is a prime number or not.
 It is ignoring the input parameter, so it is not really testing if the `value` is prime or not.